TugboatQA/docs/starter-configs/pantheon/index.md

 > #### Hint::Use an email alias
 >
-> Many email clients allow you to easily generate aliases, or allow you to
+> Many email clients allow you to generate aliases, or allow you to dynamically
-> dynamically have an alias.
+> have an alias.
 For example, on gmail, if your email address is
 > `dorothy@gmail.com`, you could use the `+` symbol followed by a unique string
 > to create an alias for this tugboat user, e.g.
 > `dorothy+tugboat-pantheon@gmail.com`.